 In Ecuador, Telefónica began its operations in 2004, with the acquisition of BellSouth's mobile operation in the country (which, at that time, was the second largest operator in Ecuador, with 816,000 customers and a market share of 35%).

-Telefónica managed more than 5.2 million accesses in Telefonica Ecuador at December 2021.
+Telefónica managed more than 5,4 million accesses in Telefonica Ecuador at the end of 2022.

-Telefónica's revenue in Ecuador stood at 398 million euros and the OIBDA was 122 million euros.
+Telefónica's revenue in Ecuador stood at 469 million euros and the OIBDA was 158 million euros.